North Dakota Family Court Records

 A family court is a subset of the court system that handles cases pertaining to domestic relations (i.e., the family) on the basis of family law.
-Family court records cover a wide range of documents such as case files, dockets, minutes of proceedings, orders, payments, forensic evidence, exhibits, transcripts, and any other items relevant to the case.
+North Dakota family court records include a wide range of documents such as case files, dockets, minutes of proceedings, orders, payments, forensic evidence, exhibits, transcripts, and any other items relevant to the case.

 What is a family court in North Dakota State?

 The North Dakota state court system does not run separate family courts.
 Instead, civil cases categorized under domestic relations are handled by the district courts.
 There are currently 8 judicial districts that provide court services throughout the 53 counties of the state, presided over by 52 judges.